 If your melasma is stubborn and not responding to a melasma skincare routine, discuss the melasma pill with your dermatologist physician - click here to find a medical provider in your area.

-Any treatment for melasma should include a customized skincare routine for melasma that addresses any underlying inflammation, dehydration or other skin problems that may be causing melasma.
-Take the Skin Type Quiz to get the best advice on supplements to use along with a skincare routine to treat melasma.
+If you are looking to cure melasma from the inside, you should include a customized skincare routine for melasma that addresses any underlying inflammation, dehydration or other skin problems that may be causing melasma.
+Take the Skin Type Quiz to get the best advice on supplements to use along with a skincare routine to treat melasma and other skin conditions.

 1Sarkar, R., Devadasan, S., Choubey, V., & Goswami, B. (2020).
 Melatonin and oxidative stress in melasma‒an unexplored territory; a prospective study.
 International journal of dermatology, 59(5), 572-575.